UMAprotocol/protocol/documentation/oracle/governance/UMIPs.md

 ## Approved
 A UMIP that successfully passes the "Last Call" will be put to UMA tokenholder vote.
+If tokenholders approve the proposal, the live protocol will be updated to reflect it.
+At this time, any code changes (if relevant) should be merged into the core protocol repository so that the core protocol repository always reflects the live code that is running.

 ## Final
 If tokenholders approve the proposal, the live protocol will be updated to reflect them.
 The UMIP is then considered to be in the "Final" state.